Help and advice

 During the process of buying a home, you will need financial and legal help from qualified professionals.

-If you are considering buying a home, it’s a good idea to contact a financial advisor or a mortgage advisor.
+If you are considering buying a home, it’s a good idea to contact an independent financial adviser or a mortgage adviser.

-They will conduct a wider review of your financial situation and can advise you on what you can afford to borrow, based on your income and outgoings.
+They can offer advice about your financial situation and explain what you can afford to borrow, based on your income and outgoings.

-You can find a financial advisor or mortgage advisor, near to you, on the Financial Services Register (opens in a new window).
+You can find a financial adviser or mortgage adviser, near to you on the Financial Services Register.

 A range of tools and calculators are also available from Money Helper, the easy way to get free help for your money and pensions.

 Please remember, your home may be repossessed if you do not keep up repayments on your repayment mortgage, equity loan and other loans secured against it.

-Find a solicitor near to you that is qualified to offer conveyancing, on The Law Society’s register (opens in a new window).
+You can find a conveyancer near to you that is qualified to offer conveyancing, on The Law Society’s register.

-If you would like more information about the home buying process with Help to Buy please:
+If you would like more information about the home buying process with Help to Buy: Equity Loan, please: